Find Affordable College Courses

 $18,640 Average Tuition & Fees

-The excellent programs at Lindenwood University helped the school earn the #4 place on this year’s ranking of the best literature schools in the United States.
-Located in the small city of Saint Charles, Lindenwood University is a private not-for-profit college with a medium-sized student population.
+Out of the 30 schools in the United States that were part of this year’s ranking, Lindenwood University landed the # 4 spot on the list.
+Located in the small city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.

 Full Literature at Lindenwood University Report